Tips for letting to pet owners28-11-2023 | Pets

 Sometimes no matter how confident you are about renting your property to pet owners, things may go slightly wrong.
 To be on the safe side, check that your landlord insurance covers accidental pet damage.
 If it doesn’t, consider getting additional cover or taking out a new policy that will cover accidental damage caused by pets.

-If you’re considering renting to pet owners but don’t have adequate provisions to cover potential pet damage, contact our team today to get a quote.
-We can help you find a policy that will give you peace of mind if any accidents occur.
+If you’re considering renting to pet owners but don’t have adequate provisions to cover potential pet damage, contact our landlord insurance team today to get a quote.
+We can help you find a policy that will give you peace of mind for when you have pet owner tenants.